Losant/losant-docs/docs/experiences/walkthrough/part1.md

 Now whenever a user registers, they'll receive your friendly welcome email.
 The built-in email node does have a limit of one message per minute.
 If you plan on registering a bunch of users, you may want to switch to the [SendGrid node](/workflows/outputs/sendgrid/), which will use your own SendGrid account to send as many emails as you'd like.

 The very last step is to add some basic input validation on the incoming data.
-We want to make sure the client did send us a email and password before doing any other work.
+We want to make sure the client did send us an email and password before doing any other work.
 If a field is missing, this API will return a [400 (Bad Request)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400) back to the client.
 Add a conditional node directly after the endpoint trigger.

 ![Validate Input](/images/experiences/walkthrough/part-1/validate-input.png "Validate Input")